Riari/rick.me.uk/content/posts/3d-game-engine-devlog-part-4-multiple-lights/index.md

 FragColor = vec4(color, 1.0);
 {{</highlight>}}

-During the process of getting this to work, I ran into issues figuring out the correct calculations in screen space, so I moved back to doing shader calculations in world space—which requires providing the camera position to the fragment shader-to get it working.
-When I understand the maths better, I'll come back to this to see if I can get it working in screen space.
+During the process of getting this to work, I ran into issues figuring out the correct calculations in view space, so I moved back to doing shader calculations in world space—which requires providing the camera position to the fragment shader—to get it working.
+When I understand the maths better, I'll come back to this to see if I can get it working in view space.

 At this point, I also realised that `MeshRenderer` was simply getting too cumbersome and doing too much work, so I turned my existing `PointLightDemo` and `SpotLightDemo` systems into `PointLightController` and `SpotLightController` respectively, moving all of the lighting data updates into them and removing that burden from `MeshRenderer`.
 This was a much cleaner arrangement, with a total of four systems registered: